rasatmaja/links.rasio.dev/README.md

 ## What I Learn from this Project
 On my journey to building this project I learned a few things and I ran into some problems like:

-1. Implement basic HTML CSS JavaScript
+1. Implement Next JS, and Tailwind CSS
-2. Manipulatng dome HTML by Javascript
+2. Implement SWR to fetching data from API
-3. Using animation translate
+3. Implement dark mode using TailwindCSS and next-theme

 ## License
 This project is licensed under the terms of the **MIT** license.